jalvesaq/vimcmdline/README.md

 should be started.

 The interpreter runs in Neovim's built-in terminal.
-If Tmux is installed, the interpreter can also run in an external terminal emulator or in a tmux pane.
+If Tmux or Zellij is installed, the interpreter can also run in an external terminal emulator (tmux-only) or in a tmux/zellij pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below, where we have different colors for general output, positive and negative numbers, and the prompt line: